Flush-Mounted or Recessed?

-Don't just mark a wall and start cutting with a reciprocating or keyhole saw.
+Note: Don't just mark a wall and start cutting with a reciprocating or keyhole saw.
 You may puncture a pipe or sever an electrical cable.
-If you have the blueprints for your house, they may show you the location of pipes and wires.
+If you have the blueprints for your house, they may show the location of pipes and wires.
 In any case, cut carefully and slowly, feeling for differences in your saw's behavior.
-To be extra-safe, cut a small opening first and check for obstructions with a flashlight and a stick before making your final hole.
-If you find pipes or wiring, it's easier to install a flush-mounted unit rather than redoing plumbing or electrical connections.
+To be extra safe, cut a small opening first and check for obstructions with a flashlight and a stick before making the final hole.
+If you find pipes or wiring, it's easier to install a flush-mounted unit rather than redo plumbing or electrical connections.

-1. Cut the hole for a recessed unit.
-Draw an outline of your cabinet on the wall, centered above the sink at a good height for as many members of your family as possible.
-Plumb the markings for level placement.
+6. Cut the hole for a recessed unit.
 Score the outline first with a knife and level, then cut it out with a keyhole or reciprocating saw.
 Remove the drywall or plaster and lath.
 If there is a stud in the way, notch it to accommodate your cabinet.

-2. Frame the opening.
+7. Frame the opening.
 You may or may not have vertical studs to attach the cabinet to.
-You don't have to frame all around the opening for the medicine cabinet, but you should firmly attach pieces of 2x at the top and bottom to secure it.
-Cut them to fit snugly and toenail or screw them to the studs.
-Reanchor the drywall or plaster to the edge of the studs with screws.
+You don't have to frame all around the opening for the medicine cabinet, but you should firmly attach pieces of 2x2 at the top and bottom to secure it.
+Cut them to fit snugly, and toenail or screw them to the studs.
+Re-anchor the drywall or plaster to the edge of the studs with screws.

-4. Set the cabinet.
+9. Set the cabinet.
 Once the electrical cable is attached to the cabinet, slide the cabinet into place.
 Check that it is plumb and centered on the sink and sets flush to the wall.
 Install one of the upper screws and check for plumb again.
-Then attach it to the framing pieces by driving in the rest of the screws.
+Make sure the door does not open or close by itself; you may have to shim out the bottom or the top if it does.
+Attach the cabinet, studs, or other framing pieces by driving screws.